This video is an excerpt from an interview conducted at the Monfort Institute, University of Northern Colorado, 2010.

 - Isaac Newton proposed that a body at rest tends to stay at rest and a body in motion tends to stay in motion.

-- Inertia in organizations is the same way – organizations that are happy and satisfied with their current results are doing things the same way they have for years are not going to move and change unless something pushes and pulls them to change.
+- Inertia in organizations is the same way – organizations that are happy and satisfied with their current results and are doing things the same way they have for years are not going to move and change unless something pushes and pulls them to change.

 - Tension to overcome this inertia is composed of two factors – dissatisfaction with the current performance that pushes the organization and a vision of the future that pulls the organization.
 Together they create tension to overcome inertia.

 The concepts presented in the video are from my CEO Leading Transformation research.
-For more on these concepts check out the two papers that describe and discuss all the concepts included in the leadership framework.
+For more on these concepts, check out the two papers that describe and discuss all the concepts included in the leadership framework.

 Latham, J. R. (2013a).
 A framework for leading the transformation to performance excellence part I: CEO perspectives on forces, facilitators, and strategic leadership systems.
 Quality Management Journal, 20(2), 22.